What is a Pediatric Dentist?

 My child grinds his or her teeth at night.
 What do I do?

 Bruxism, or the grinding of teeth, can often be a cause of concern for parents.
 Most cases of pediatric bruxism do not require treatment.
-If excessive wear of the teeth or TMJ (jaw joint) problems are present, then our pediatric dentists may recommend a night guard.
+If excessive wear of the teeth or TMJ (jaw joint) problems are present, then our Charlotte pediatric dentist may recommend a night guard.

 Most children outgrow bruxism and stop grinding by about age 9-12.